QuenumGerald/BlazerJob/README.md

 ## Cosmos Module: Centralized Logic

-BlazeJob centralizes all Cosmos blockchain logic in the `src/cosmos/` module.
+BlazerJob centralizes all Cosmos blockchain logic in the `src/cosmos/` module.
 This module exposes helpers for scheduling, querying, and sending tokens on Cosmos chains (CosmJS-compatible).

 ### Features
 - **Batch scheduling**: Schedule hundreds of Cosmos queries or transactions in one call.